MaxKare Folding Treadmill

-Trying to pick out a decent treadmill in the under $500 range can be difficult there’s a ton of below-par treadmills out there in the entry-level range that promise a lot yet deliver so little.
+Trying to pick out a decent treadmill in the under $500 range can be difficult.
+There’s a ton of below-par treadmills out there in the entry-level range that promise a lot yet deliver so little.

-But we can’t forget this is an entry-level treadmill it hasn’t been built for serious runners and the size of the running belt reflects this at just 16″ W and 46″ L.
+But we can’t forget this is an entry-level treadmill.
+It hasn’t been built for serious runners, and the size of the running belt reflects this at just 16″ W and 46″ L.

-Its a good idea to first consider your fitness goals, why are you buying a treadmill?
+It’s a good idea first to consider your fitness goals; why are you buying a treadmill?
 Weight loss?
 Walking?
 Running?
 Marathon Training etc.

-MaxKare Great Choice For Walkers & Joggers
+Great Choice For Walkers & Joggers

-The Maxkare is one of the best machines out there in this price range for power walking and jogging,.
+The Maxkare is one of the best machines out there in this price range for power walking and jogging.

-The Maxkare treadmill is super quiet which is great for apartment living, it folds for storage, has a powerful enough motor for calorie burning, and includes an incline feature.
+The Maxkare treadmill is super quiet, which is great for apartment living.
+It folds for storage, has a powerful enough motor for calorie burning, and includes an incline feature.

-Before we get on with the rest of the review lets take a quick look at the product specs!
+Before we get on with the rest of the review, let’s take a quick look at the product specs!